carolinadatascience/r-shiny-workshop/README.md

 # R-Shiny-Workshop
+## Created by Julia Barrow for Carolina Analytics and Data Science, Spring 2023
 Beginner workshop building a personal finance R Shiny app

 final_app_code contains the files necessary to compile the final R Shiny app